Advanced Idea Mechanics: Organization

-Technology
+Equipment and technology

-Over its appearances A.I.M. has produced three major implements of deadly potential.
-The greatest of these is the Cosmic Cube, a device capable of altering reality.
+The greatest of A.I.M.'s major implements of deadly potential is the Cosmic Cube, a device capable of altering reality.
 However, A.I.M. does not realize that the cube is merely a containment device, in which the real power is an entity accidentally drawn into their dimension.
 The Cosmic Cube eventually evolves into Kubik.

 Their second achievement is the Super-Adaptoid, an android capable of mimicking the appearance and superpowers of other beings, which is made possible by incorporating a sliver of the Cosmic Cube into its form.
-When Kubik repossesses the sliver after defeating the Adaptoid, the android is rendered inanimate.
-A.I.M.'s third and final major achievement is the creation of MODOK (Mental Organism Designed Only for Killing), an artificially mutated human with an enormous head accompanied by a massive computational brain and psionic abilities.
-MODOK is originally an A.I.M. scientist named George Tarleton, who was selected by A.I.M.'s leader at the time, the Scientist Supreme, to be the subject of the bionic and genetic experiments that turned him into MODOK.
-After his transformation, MODOK kills the Scientist Supreme and takes control of A.I.M., and later takes advantage of the chaos in HYDRA's organization following HYDRA Island's destruction and the deaths of Baron Strucker and most of HYDRA's leading members to sever all of A.I.M.'s ties with HYDRA.
+When Kubik recovers the sliver after defeating the Adaptoid, the android is rendered inanimate.

+A.I.M.'s third major achievement is the creation of MODOK (Mental Organism Designed Only for Killing), an artificially mutated human with an enormous head accompanied by a massive computational brain and psionic abilities.
+MODOK is originally an A.I.M. scientist named George Tarleton, who is selected by A.I.M.'s leader at the time, the Scientist Supreme, to be the subject of the bionic and genetic experiments that turn him into MODOK.
+After his transformation, MODOK kills the Scientist Supreme and takes control of A.I.M., later taking advantage of the chaos within Hydra following Hydra Island's destruction and the deaths of Baron Strucker and most of Hydra's leading members to sever all of A.I.M.'s ties with Hydra.
 A.I.M. has remained independent ever since.

-Its scientists have also built various cyborgs, robots, and androids.
-Its agents utilize a variety of submarines, hovercraft, jets, and other vehicles.
+A.I.M. has made developments in fields such as advanced weaponry (plasma blasters, cryo-cannons, anti-charge bazookas, paralyzer rays, q-bombs, sonatrons), robots (synthoids, Adaptoids, robot duplicates, giant robots, etc.), cyborgs, artificial lifeforms, biological viruses (Omega Bacillus, Virus X), radio wave-transmitted "broadcast power," and mind control, cloaking, and teleportation technology.
+Its agents use a variety of submarines, hovercraft, jets, ships, and other vehicles.
 A.I.M. has also attempted to recreate versions of MODOK, including transforming Dr. Katherine Waynesboro into Ms. MODOK and creating SODAM (later revamped as MODAM).
-Since A.I.M's redirection as an exotic arms dealer, members have access to whatever exotic weaponry available in its warehouses.
+Since A.I.M's establishment as an exotic arms dealer, members have access to whatever exotic weaponry available in its warehouses.

 A.I.M.'s leaders traditionally wear yellow three-piece business suits.
 Technical supervisors wear yellow jumpsuits, skull-caps, and goggles.
-However, the organization is renowned for the 'beekeeper'-looking helmets and NBC suit uniform of its underlings since the first appearance.
+The organization is known for the "beekeeper"-like outfits of its underlings since their first appearance.

-As a result of the "Scorpion: Poison Tomorrow" arc of Amazing Fantasy, A.I.M. gained a new costume, which tends towards insectoid armor and large guns.

-The Livewires member named Cornfed wears an A.I.M. uniform.
-He also wears a button referencing "The Real A.I.M".